UCSD-E4E/rct_tower_scheduler/README.md

 python convertToActive.py input_file.json
 ```

-The script uses input file `dummy_ensembles.json` by default and always outputs
-to `active_ensembles.json`.
-Be careful since it will overwrite a previous
-active ensembles file.
+The script always outputs to `active_ensembles.json`.
+Be careful since it will overwrite a previous active ensembles file.

 ## Usage
 Once you have a proper `active_ensembles.json` file in the same directory